inzva/Algorithm-Program/docs/data-structures/segment-tree.md

     return (p1 + p2);
 }
 ```

-Notice that only difference with regular query function is pushing the lazy values downwards as we
-travel.
-This is a widely used trick.
-You can use it for dozens of different problems.
-But not all range
-problems.
-You may have noticed that we used some properties of adding operation here.
-We used
+Notice that the only difference with the regular query function is pushing the lazy values downwards as we traverse.
+This is a widely used trick applicable to various problems, though not all range problems.
+You may notice that we leveraged properties of addition here.
+The associative property of addition allows merging multiple updates in the lazy array without considering their order.
+This assumption is crucial for lazy propagation.
+Other necessary properties are left as an exercise to the reader.
-the fact that increasing updates has associative property.
-We merged more than one updates in lazy
-array, we didn’t care about the order of this updates.
-This assumption must be made to use lazy
-propagation.
-Other properties that needed left as an exercise to the readers.

 ## Binary Search on Segment Tree
 Assume we have an array A that contains elements between 1 and $M$.
-We have to perform 2 kinds
+We have to perform 2 kinds of operations.
-of operations.
 - Change the value of the element in given index i by x.
 - Return the value of the kth element on the array when sorted.

 ### How to Solve It Naively
-Let’s construct a frequency array, $F[i]$ will keep how many times number i occurs in our original
+Let’s construct a frequency array, $F[i]$ will keep how many times number i occurs in our original array.
-array.
 So we want to find smallest $i$ such that $\sum_{j=1}^{i} F[i] \geq k$.
-.
-Then the number $i$ will be our answer
-for the query.
+Then the number $i$ will be our answer for the query.
 And for updates we just have to change $F$ array accordingly.

 <figure markdown="span">
 ![naive updates](img/naive_update.png){ width="100%" }